turbot/guardrails-samples/calculated_policies/aws_ec2_remove_internet_facing_load_balancer/README.md

 ### Template (Nunjucks)

-Similar to the query, each Load Balancer type will have a slighly different calculated policy, but in each case Turbot checks the `Scheme` attribute, and if that attribute is defined as `internet-facing`, the Load Balancer is not approved.
+Similar to the query, each Load Balancer type will have a slightly different calculated policy, but in each case Turbot checks the `Scheme` attribute, and if that attribute is defined as `internet-facing`, the Load Balancer is not approved.
 Below is the query for the Network Load Balancer.
 Simply swap the `networkLoadBalancer` with either `classicLoadBalancer` or `applicationLoadBalancer` for remaining two LB types.

 ```nunjucks